 The US Navy had two RQ-4A air vehicles delivered in 2005.
 In April 2008, the USN selected the RQ-4N marinised variant of the Global Hawk RQ-4B Block 20 for the broad-area maritime surveillance (BAMS) unmanned aircraft system (UAS) requirement.

-The RQ-4N will have a Northrop Grumman active electronically scanned array (AESA) radar, Raytheon electro-optic / infrared sensors, L-3 communications suite and Sierra Nevada Corp.
+The RQ-4N is equipped with Northrop Grumman active electronically scanned array (AESA) radar, Raytheon electro-optic / infrared sensors, L-3 communications suite and Sierra Nevada Corp.
 Merlin electronic support measures (ESM).
-The RQ-4N is planned for service entry in 2014.

 RQ-4B next generation reconnaissance drone

-Northrop Grumman is developing the next-generation, RQ-4B, which has a 50% payload increase, larger wingspan (130.9ft) and longer fuselage (47.6ft), and new generator to provide 150% more electrical output.
+Northrop Grumman developed the next-generation, RQ-4B, having a 50% payload increase, larger wingspan (130.9ft) and longer fuselage (47.6ft), and new generator to provide 150% more electrical output.
 Three RQ-4B air vehicles (block 20) were initially ordered plus a further five ordered in November 2005.
 Block 20 aircraft also have an upgraded sensor suite.

-The block 40 Global Hawk, with the multi-platform radar technology insertion programme (MP-RTIP), has been selected by Nato for the alliance ground surveillance (AGS) programme.
+The block 40 Global Hawk, with the multi-platform radar technology insertion programme (MP-RTIP), was selected by NATO for the alliance ground surveillance (AGS) programme.
 The original proposal had manned and unmanned elements but the Alliance decided to go ahead with a UAV-only programme in September 2007.
-Northrop Grumman will be the prime contractor.
+The production of the first NATO AGS block 40 Global Hawk aircraft began in 2013 and the first of the five aircraft completed successful flight in November 2019.

 The Australian Defence Force has plans to purchase a squadron of Global Hawks to replace a number of P-3C Orion maritime patrol aircraft.